 According to Green’s account, police showed up at his house a few months after he graduated, accompanied by a neighborhood official, who accused him of recruiting girls into homosexuality even though Rwanda has no law against same-sex intercourse.

-“You’re a lesbian,” Green says the police asserted.
+“You’re a lesbian,” Green said the police asserted.
 “You are teaching people [lesbianism] since your childhood.”

 When Green denied the accusation, the police officers beat him until he lost consciousness.
 He ultimately escaped that day, but they hunted him down a few days later and brought him to jail.
 By twist of fate, one of his former schoolmates was a police officer at the jail, and she arranged for him to escape when he was let out of his cell to go to the bathroom.
 If he did not flee, the schoolmate warned, he would be sent to the main prison or, more likely, killed.